saleor/saleor/docs/architecture/orders.rst

 - ``CANCELED``
     Order has been canceled.
 Every fulfillment (if there is any) has ``CANCELED`` status.
 Order doesn't require further actions by a shop operator.

-There is also ``DRAFT`` status, used for orders created from dashboard.
+There is also ``DRAFT`` status, used for orders newly created from dashboard and not yet published.